EasyScreenCast/EasyScreenCast/.github/ISSUE_TEMPLATE.md

 ## Logs
 <!--- Providing logs helps us come up with a solution that is most useful in the real world -->
+ * Use `journalctl /usr/bin/gnome-shell -f` to monitor Gnome shell activity.
+Maybe the crash will log something.
  * Log, **enable verbose debug logs** into options window, and after that try
  `journalctl --since=today --no-pager | grep js`
  * webcam info: